 Dianne Marie Johnson RN, MA, OCN

 Dianne Marie Johnson RN, MA, OCN, received her nursing license in 1972 and recently retired after 44 years of bedside nursing.
 She worked as an oncology certified nurse in radiation oncology at Abbott Northwestern Hospital in Minneapolis MN and has extensive experience in critical and intensive care units and as a “pioneer” nurse in radiology nursing.
 She graduated from St. Mary’s College now (St. Catherine’s) and in 1998 received her B.A. with double majors in Philosophy and Catholic Studies.
 In 2006 she received a M. A. in Catholic Studies with emphasis in biomedical ethics from the University of St. Thomas in St Paul.
 Her masters’ essay was on the “Charter for Health Care workers” which was written in 1995 by the Pontifical Council for Pastoral Assistance.
 In 2001 she founded Curatio, aided by a few priests in the Archdiocese and St. Thomas professors, in part to answer her own longing for integrity between her faith and her work, and in part, to answer Pope John Paul II’s call for re-evangelization of the modern world and to recover the sacred, sacramental vision of the human person in health care.
 She has learned firsthand that bringing God’s charity to the bedside means being present in the hardest of situations with sometimes the most challenging of people.
 Through the grace of the sacraments she strives to see patients, families, and co-workers as children of God and to love them as God loves them.
 Most concretely this means she does not reduce her patients to facts on a chart, a computer screen, or a particular disease.
 Rather she sees herself as an instrument of God’s outpouring love for the sick and the suffering.
-She is married to Reed Johnson and they have three wonderful grown children, 6 grandchildren and 5 step grandchildren, all who keep her young at heart!
+She is married to Reed Johnson and they have three wonderful grown children, 7 grandchildren (with one on the way) and 5 step grandchildren, all who keep her young at heart!
 She is passionate about helping others develop a closer relationship to Christ in healthcare and currently serves as the Mission Director for Curatio.